pandhu-rendra/Custom-Activity/README.md

 > ⭐ Feel free to Star the Repository if this helped you! ;)
 >
-> Custom Activity by oBloody (ItsFexnes) is licensed under Attribution 4.0 International.
+> Custom Activity by @oBloody (ItsFexnes) is licensed under Attribution 4.0 International.